dy/templize/README.md

 - Expression processors (based on [subscript](https://github.com/spectjs/subscript)).
 <!-- - [`<svg width={{ width }}>`](https://github.com/github/template-parts/issues/26) and other cases fixed. -->

-If either [DOM-parts](https://github.com/WICG/webcomponents/blob/gh-pages/proposals/DOM-Parts.md) or [Template In] lands, API will be assimilated.
+If either of the proposals land, API will be assimilated.

 ## Usage